Sanshu Asuke Yashiki 三州足助屋敷

 Stepping back in time to see how things used to be done

-A stone's throw from the spellbinding Korankei Gorge, Sanshu Asuke Yashiki is a working open-air museum keeping alive the near-forgotten Japanese tradition of handicrafts.
+A stone's throw from the spellbinding Korankei Valley , Sanshu Asuke Yashiki is a working open-air museum keeping alive the near-forgotten Japanese tradition of handicrafts.

 Sanshu Asuke Yashiki aims to stimulate a self-sufficient community

-Craft workshops should be booked in advance and cost between ¥400 and ¥2,000
+Craft workshops should be booked in advance and cost between 400 and 2,000 yen

-At Sanshu Asuke Yashiki learn how things used to be done.
-Like taking a step back in time, at this open-air museum catch a glimpse of how life was lived more than a hundred years ago.
+At Sanshu Asuke Yashiki learn how things used to be done, and catch a glimpse of how life was lived more than one hundred years ago.

-Watch as skilled craftsmen demonstrate the skills of yesteryear, from the production of paper umbrellas, to weaving and blacksmithing.
-Then stroll around the traditional village of remodeled Meji Period farmhouses where the community keep their own livestock, grow their own vegetables and mill their own rice.
+Watch as skilled craftsmen demonstrate techniques of yesteryear, from the production of paper umbrellas to weaving and blacksmithing.
+Stroll around the traditional village of remodeled Meji-period farmhouses where the community keeps their own livestock, grows their own vegetables, and mills their own rice.

 After watching the masters at work, it's time to put your own skills to the test.
-Join one of the interesting craft workshops and make your very own straw sandals, paper postcards or cook traditional rice cakes.
+Join one of the interesting craft workshops and make your very own straw sandals, paper postcards, or traditional rice cakes.

-You should not miss the amazing Korankei Gorge, a remarkable sight all year round, it is all the more lovely during November's Maple Festival.
-In the middle of the gorge you can find Kojakuji Temple where you should take time for quiet contemplation in its Zen meditation hall.
+Do not miss the amazing Korankei Valley.
+Remarkable year round, it is all the more lovely during November's Maple Festival.
+In the middle of the gorge you can find Kojakuji Temple, ideal for quiet contemplation with its Zen meditation hall.